This post contains affiliate links.

 Eat Your Greens – Finally, a much needed “healthy” marketplace!
 We tried almost everything here.
 Loved the Grilled Asparagus Caesar Salad, even though I felt there was a bit too much dressing.
 The Compressed Asian Cucumbers with Green Sauce, Toasted Almonds, and Sea Beans were also very good.
 We also tried the Beet Kombucha Sangria and enjoyed it.
 It *does* taste like beet juice, which I happen to like.
 Add sparkling wine and I’m all in.

 Citrus Grove – Tried the Crispy Orange Chicken & Rice here and was not impressed.
 The chicken was very chewy and tasted more like chicken skin than hunks of meat.
 The Meyer Lemon Macaron and the Meyer Lemon Ginger Mule are repeats from last year and I remember enjoying them.

-I <3 Artichokes - A repeat booth from last year, I remember I had the the Fried Artichoke Carbonara and didn't care for it.
-The dessert this year is a Bourbon Chocolate Whoopie Pie (no clue what this has to do with artichokes); this was one of my favorite items of the festival this year.
+I <3 artichokes - a repeat booth from last year, i remember had the fried artichoke carbonara and didn't care for it. dessert this year is bourbon chocolate whoopie pie (no clue what has to do with artichokes); was one of my favorite items festival year.

 Cluck-A-Doodle-Moo – New chicken and beef items this year include the Grilled Harris Ranch Beef Tenderloin Slider with Chimichurri Sauce (good, meat was a bit fatty) and the Salt & Beer Vinegar Parmesan Chicken Wings (seemed to always be sold out).
 This marketplace also has a selection of beers and another flight option.